 - (1) Sharing parking among different users can result in overall reductions in the amount of motor vehicle parking required.
-Shared parking is encouraged as a means of conserving scarce land resources, reducing stormwater runoff, reducing the heat island effect caused by large paved areas and improving community appearance. - (2) The community development director is authorized to approve Sshared parking facilities are allowed for mixed-use projects and for arrangement in which multiple uses propose to share the same parking facilities with different times of peak parking demand, subject to approval by the community development director.
-Applicants proposing to use shared parking as a means of reducing overall motor vehicle parking requirements must submit: - a.
+Shared parking is encouraged as a means of conserving scarce land resources, reducing stormwater runoff, reducing the heat island effect caused by large paved areas and improving community appearance. - (2) The community development director is authorized to approve Sshared parking facilities are allowed for mixed-use projects and for arrangements in which multiple uses propose to share the same parking facilities with different times of peak parking demand, subject to approval by the community development director.
+Applicants proposing to use shared parking as a means of reducing overall motor vehicle parking requirements must submit:

+- a.
 The names and addresses of the uses and of the owners or tenants that are sharing the parking; - b.
 The uses for which shared parking is proposed and the gross floor area occupied by such uses; - bc.
 The location and number of parking spaces that are being shared; - ed.
 A shared parking analysis supporting the shared parking request; - ed.
 A legal instrument such as an easement or deed restriction guaranteeing access to the parking for the shared parking users. - (3) The community development director is authorized to specify the shared parking methodology to be used or to require that the analysis be The required shared parking analysis must be based on the latest edition of the Urban land Institute's (ULI) shared parking model or be prepared by registered engineer in the State of Georgia with expertise in parking and transportation.
 The shared parking analysis must demonstrate that the peak parking demands of the subject uses occur at different times and that the parking area will be large enough for the anticipated demands of both-all uses. - (4) Shared parking may be located off site, provided that at least 75 percent of the required number of parking spaces for the subject use must be located on-site.
 Off-site parking is subject to the regulations of subsection 27-206(c).
-This provision does not apply when all uses making use of the shared parking are located within the boundaries of the PC Overlay. - (5) Required residential parking and accessible parking spaces (for persons with disabilities) may not be shared and must be located on site.
+The requirement for 75 percent of required parking spaces to be located on-site does not apply when all uses making use of the shared parking are located within the boundaries of the PC Overlay. - (5) Required residential parking and accessible parking spaces (for persons with disabilities) may not be shared and must be located on site. - (6) In all cases, the property owner or management company is responsible for ensuring that adequate parking is available and does not impact adjacent property or rights-of-way.

-(gf) Alternative compliance.
+(gh) Alternative compliance.

 The motor vehicle parking ratios of this division are not intended to prevent development and redevelopment or to make development and redevelopment economically impractical.
-In order to allow for flexibility in addressing the actual expected parking demand of specific uses, alternative compliance parking ratios may be approved through the special exception process (see article V, division 6) only if the zoning board of appeals determines that the proposed parking reductions are not likely to cause adverse impacts on traffic circulation and safety or on the surrounding area:
+In order to allow for flexibility in addressing the actual expected parking demand of specific uses, alternative compliance parking ratios may be approved through the special exception process (see article V, division 6) only if the zoning board of appeals determines that the proposed parking reductions are not likely to cause adverse impacts on traffic circulation and safety or on the surrounding area and the applicant provides a parking study or survey or a parking demand management plan in accordance with the following: